Transition Planning

 8. Arrange and oversee a due diligence review of your client files and more careful analysis of potential conflicts.
 Likewise arrange and supervise a due diligence review of detailed financials of the firm.

-9. i.
-Determine whether there will be a transfer of office space, equipment, phone number, website, and existing relationships.
+9. Determine whether there will be a transfer of office space, equipment, phone number, website, and existing relationships.
 If so, identify the transfer documents necessary for those assets.

 10. Determine how clients on closed files will be notified and the manner in which their files will be properly returned or destroyed.
 Similarly, determine how clients on active files not part of the sale will be notified and how their files will be retained or transferred to other counsel.